meshtastic/meshtastic/README.md

 ## Development & Building

-nodejs is required in your dev. environment.
-The method for installing nodejs depends on your operating system.
+_nodejs_ is required in your dev. environment.
+The method for installing _nodejs_ depends on your operating system.
 This software is built using [Docusaurus](https://docusaurus.io).

+Before installing dependencies, make sure you have _pnpm_ installed.
+Follow the documentation at [pnpm installation guide](https://pnpm.io/installation) to install _pnpm_ if you haven't already.

 Go to the root directory of your repository and install dependencies: